A Relaxed Localized Trust-Region Reduced Basis Approach for Optimization of Multiscale Problems: Relaxed trust-region method

-We now introduce a relaxed variant of the error-aware adaptive TR-RB algorithm.
-The original algorithm is presented in \cite{QGVW2017,YM2013} and enhanced in \cite{paper1,paper2}.
-The proposed relaxation can be used as a warm start of the certified TR-RB algorithm but importantly fulfills the same convergence result asymptotically.
-The new variant -- which we are going to define below -- will be referred to as the relaxed TR-RB (R-TR-RB) method.
+In this section, we introduce a relaxed variant of the error-aware adaptive reduced TR algorithm that has been initially proposed in \cite{YM2013} and has so far been applied to global RB-based surrogates in \cite{QGVW2017,paper1,paper2}.
+The proposed relaxation can be used as a warm start of the certified TR algorithm and, importantly, fulfills the same general convergence result as presented in \cite{paper2}.
+Notably, the relaxation technique is entirely independent of the choice of the specific surrogate model and is helpful for both FEM-based as well as localized methods, cf.~\cref{sec:loc_experiments}.
+We emphasize that there are many reasons why we propose a relaxation of the original algorithm.~ More details are given throughout this section and in \cref{sec:loc_experiments}.
+In the sequel, we carefully introduce the new variant and relate it to the original algorithm without relaxation from \cite{paper1,paper2} further below.

-We start with a brief introduction of the basic TR-RB variant with full certification.
-To this end, let~$\Jhat_h$ be a sufficiently accurate discrete version of $\Jhat$, meaning that the primal and dual equations above are discretized with an appropriate, probably high-dimensional, finite-dimensional space $V_h$.
-We denote this discrete reference model by the full order model (FOM), and make the following assumption. \begin{assumption}[The FOM is the ``truth''] We assume that the FOM discretization error $| \Jhat(\mu) - \Jhat_h(\mu)|$ can be neglected, meaning that $\Jhat_h$ defines an accurate full-order approximation.
-This also translates to the primal and dual approximation error being negligible. \end{assumption} We note that we did not specify the concrete discretization scheme for computing~$\Jhat_h$.
-In the original works \cite{paper1,QGVW2017}, this is based on a standard FEM approximation.
-However, as we see later, we choose multiscale methods as the underlying FOM method.
+Let~$\Jhat_h$ be a sufficiently accurate discrete version of $\Jhat$, meaning that the primal and dual equations above are discretized with an appropriate, most likely high-dimensional, finite-dimensional space $V_h$ with fine mesh~$\gridh$.
+We call this discrete reference model the full order model (FOM) and make the following assumption: \begin{assumption}[The FOM is the ``truth''] We assume that the FOM discretization error $| \Jhat(\mu) - \Jhat_h(\mu)|$ can be neglected, which also translates to the primal and dual discretization error being negligible. \end{assumption}

+At this point we do not specify the concrete discretization scheme for computing~$\Jhat_h$.
+In the already existing works \cite{paper1,paper2,QGVW2017}, this is based on a standard FEM approximation.
+However, as we see later, we may also choose a multiscale method as the underlying FOM method.

-Moreover, we let $\Jhat_\red$ denote a RB reduced functional of $\Jhat_h$ which is obtained by replacing the FOM with a reduced order model (ROM), where we will particular consider RB methods.
-We will assume that $\Jhat_\red$ admits an a posteriori error result, such that
+Let $\Jhat_\red$ denote a surrogate of the objective functional $\Jhat_h$, which is obtained by replacing the FOM with a reduced order model (ROM).
+Further, we assume that the surrogate $\Jhat_\red$ admits an a posteriori error result, such that